-For more information on this agreement and the procedures, contact the Counseling Office at (203) 332-5097.
+For more information on this agreement and the procedures, contact the Counseling Office at 203-332-5097.

-Connecticut State University System (Southern, Western, Central and Eastern) - Dual Admission Program - The Compact
+Connecticut State University System (Southern, Western, Central and Eastern) - Dual Admission Program - Transfer Compact

-The Compact Agreement is a dual admission program between the Connecticut State University System and the Connecticut Community College System.
+The Transfer Compact Agreement is a dual admission program between the Connecticut State University System and Connecticut Community Colleges.
 It is intended for students who identify early their choice of state university along with selection of a major, or program of study for their baccalaureate degree.

-Students must apply to the Compact Dual Admission Program before completing 15 transferable credits;

-Complete your associates degree in the appropriate program;

-Earn a minimum cumulative grade point average of 2.0.
+- Students must apply to the Compact Dual Admission Program before completing 15 transferable credits; - Complete your associates degree in the appropriate program; - Earn a minimum cumulative grade point average of 2.0.
 Specific programs may have additional admission requirements.

-For more information on this agreement and the procedures, contact the Counseling Office at (203) 332-5097.
+For more information on this agreement and the procedures, contact the Counseling Office at 203-332-5097.